 Trucke shared how she appreciated his patience when she asked questions because “being a professor was quite different from being an auditor.”
 She noted his skills in providing direction and suggestions, yet not micromanaging.

 “Aaron created the most transparent, collegial environment in which I have worked.
 I will always consider Aaron a friend and a mentor because of his welcoming attitude and wise counsel.
-I am forever grateful,” said Dirk Black, Forvis Professor of Accounting and associate professor of accountancy.
+I am forever grateful,” said Dirk Black, Forvis Professor of Accounting and associate professor of accounting.

 Janet Near, associate dean of faculty and research, Howard L. Hawks Chair in Business Ethics and Leadership and professor of management, shared how Crabtree supported the development of newly hired faculty and students and provided a strong role model for them.

 “Aaron serves as a trusted mediator in faculty discussions, which is especially helpful when a faculty group has to make a decision about a contentious curriculum or personnel question.
 Most importantly, he consistently treats others with respect and always shows a good sense of humor, even in the most challenging situations.
 These are the true hallmarks of an academic leader, and Aaron exemplifies all of them,” Near said.

 First announced at the conclusion of the SOA Celebration of Excellence this fall, the scholarship was a surprise to Crabtree.

 “I am truly honored by the scholarship.
 This is the most meaningful professional honor that I could receive as it will have a positive impact on students even after I am gone.
 Thanks to those who made it possible,” Crabtree said.